 - In June, NARD staged a week-long strike, but doctors treating coronavirus cases remained on the job.

-The strike by the National Association of Resident Doctors (NARD), which represents some 40 percent of Nigeria's doctors, began on Monday, the latest in a string of work stoppages to hit the country as it struggles to curb the spread of the coronavirus.
+The industrial action is the latest in a string of stoppages by medics to hit Africa's most populous nation as it struggles to curb the spread of the coronavirus.

-There are some 42,000 doctors in Nigeria, out of which 16,000 are resident doctors -- medical school graduates training as specialists.
+There are some 42,000 doctors in Nigeria, out of which 16,000 are residents doctors -- medical school graduates training as specialists.

 Doctors have long complained of a lack of beds and drugs in hospitals as well as inadequate protective kits.